What is the legal drinking age in Wisconsin?

 Is it a serious violation to make a fake ID?

 Yes.
 It is a crime punishable by fines and jail time.
 If you are caught making and selling a fake ID, it is a felony in Wisconsin, punishable by up to $10,000 in fines and 3 years in prison.
 If you know someone who makes and sells fake IDs, please contact the Alcohol & Tobacco Enforcement Unit at (608) 266‑6701 or report it to your local law enforcement agency.

 You said that underage persons can work at licensed premises.
 Does this mean any age?

 No. They must be over age 14.
+Children over the age of 12 may work under the direct supervision of their parent or guardian in connection with the parent's or guardian's licensed premises.
 In addition, they must not be serving, selling, dispensing, or giving away alcohol beverages unless they are at least 18 years of age.
 If over age 18 and they do not have their own operator's license, they must be under immediate supervision by the licensee, agent, adult member of the licensee's immediate family (a person living in the same household), or a person with an operator's license.

 Are there any restrictions for underage persons who are musicians or other performers?